cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 }
 ```

+Here is a query using sorting:

+###### dummy

+```json
+["fieldName1", "fieldName2", "and_so_on"]
+```

-Where `fieldName` can be any field (dotted notation is available for sub-document fields) and `dir` can be `"asc"` or `"desc"`.
+Where `fieldName` can be any field (dotted notation is available for sub-document fields) and the value can be `"asc"` or `"desc"`.
 One of the fields have to be used in the selector as well and there has to be an index defined with all sort fields in the same order.
 Each object in the array should have a single key.
 If it does not, the resulting sort order is implementation specific and might change.
 Currently, Cloudant Query does not support multiple fields with different sort orders, so the directions have to be either all ascending or all descending.

 If the direction is ascending, you can use a string instead of an object to specify the sort fields.

-```json
-["fieldName1", "fieldName2", "and_so_on"]
-```

 ### Filtering fields

-When retrieving documents from the database you can specify that only a subset of the fields are returned.
-This allows you to limit your results strictly to the parts of the document that are interesting for your application and reduces the size of the response.
-The fields returned are specified as an array.
-Unlike MongoDB, only the fields specified are included, there is no automatic inclusion of the "\_id" or other metadata fields when a field list is included.

-A trivial example:

 ```json
 {